brimdata/zed/pkg/zng/docs/spec.md

 ```

-XXX we need to get a handle on zeek multi-typed sets and define an
+XXX we need to get a handle on Zeek multi-typed sets and define an
 encoding for this...

 ### BZNG Values